sofiayem/rtd-doc-tests/docs/source/requester.rst

 To be able to sign requests, do the following:

 #.
-Generate a key pair using the said curve an convert it into PEM format.
+Generate a key pair using the said curve and convert it into PEM format.

    .. warning:: You will not be able to access your member object without the private key and, as such, transfer funds.